Table Mountain Aerial Cableway: History

+In September 2025, it was reported that TMACC 99-year lease to operate the cableway was set to expire in November of the same year, however it was renewed for 3 years by SANParks.
+The extension was given to avoid service interruption, while a tender process is undertaken to select the next operator.

 Specifications

 The "Rotair" cableway was installed by Garaventa (Doppelmayr Garaventa Group) from Switzerland in 1997, the design being based on the Titlis Rotair cableway in Engelberg, Switzerland.

 Each car carries 65 passengers (compared to 25 for the old cars), and runs on a double cable making them more stable in high winds, giving a faster journey of 4–5 minutes to the summit.
 The floors of the cars rotate through 360 degrees during the ascent or descent, giving passengers a panoramic view.

+Fire incident

+On 24 October 2024, cableway operations were suspended following a fire at the lower cableway station parking garage.
+A back-up lithium battery explosion was the cause of the fire.
+About 400 people, many of whom were tourists, were at the top of the mountain at the time.